aspose-words/Aspose.Words-Documentation/reportingservices/release-notes/release-notes-2007/aspose-words-reporting-services-1-3-1-0-hot-fix-release-notes/_index.md

 - 3402 - Added the support for the WritingMode property of textboxes.
 Now the horizontal or vertical text direction is properly converted to Microsoft Word documents.
 - 3401 - Body style only applied to the first section of the document.
-- Some matrices with several column headers threw an exception.
+- Some matrices with multiple column headers threw an exception.
 - Wide table and matrix borders did not follow RDL rules.